hnw/switchbot-actions/docs/specification.md

-# Project Specification: switchbot-exporter
+# Project Specification: switchbot-actions

 ## 1. Overview

-This document outlines the design for `switchbot-exporter`, a Python application designed to monitor SwitchBot Bluetooth Low Energy (BLE) devices.
+This document outlines the design for `switchbot-actions`, a Python application designed to monitor SwitchBot Bluetooth Low Energy (BLE) devices.
 The project has two primary goals:

 1.  **Prometheus Exporter**: To expose sensor and state data from SwitchBot devices as metrics that can be scraped by a Prometheus server.
 2.  **Automation Engine**: To provide a mechanism for executing custom actions based on two distinct trigger types: